margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-Word Associations: adversity, obstacles, goal, perseverance, chains, shackles, growth, chance, pain, hope
+**Word Associations:** adversity, obstacles, goal, perseverance, chains, shackles, growth, chance, pain, hope

 ----------

-# Creative Writing #
+# Creative Writing - Independent Writing #
 ## Maps ##
 Maps, a tool, used in engineering that express natural phenomenon, physical relationships, and cultural and historical aspects of our world.